CMU-program-analysis-sp21/hw1/README.md

 ### Handin Instructions:
 - **Name**: Your Name Here, **Andrew ID**: Your Andrew ID Here
-- Edit this document with your code and answers to the questions and commit it to your personal Homework 1 repository (see creation instructions under Setup).
+- Edit this document with your code and answers to the questions and commit it to your personal Homework 1 repository.

 ### Grading:
 This homework is worth 100 points (with a possible 30 bonus points).
 The point